Ponda, Goa: Geography

 Ponda is located at 15.40°N 74.02°E. It has an average elevation of 42 m.

-Ponda lies along the National Highway 4A, which connects Panaji to Belgaum in the neighboring state of Karnataka.

 Demographics

 According to the 2011 census of India, Ponda had a population of 22,664.
 Males constituted 51.8% of the population and females 48.2%.
 Ponda had an average literacy rate of 85.2%, higher than the national average of 74.0%, with male literacy at 86.7% and female literacy at 83.5%.
 In Ponda, 9.9% of the population was under 6 years of age.

 Religion

 Hinduism

 There are many Hindu temples in and around Ponda.
-The Temples of Shri Manguesh (Shiva), Shri Nagesh, Shri Ganapati, Shri Ramnath and the Goddesses Shri Shantadurga, Shri Mahalasa, Shri Mahalaxmi are all located nearby.
+The temples of Shri Manguesh (Shiva), Shri Nagesh, Shri Ganapati, Shri Ramnath and the Goddesses Shri Shantadurga, Shri Mahalasa, Shri Mahalaxmi are all located nearby.

 Christianity

 St. Anne Church, Ponda, Goa is called ‘Santa Ana Igreja em Ponda, Goa’ in Portuguese.
 The St. Anne Church, Ponda, Goa is popularly called ‘The Ponda Church’ locally in Goa.
 The original Church of Ponda, dedicated to St. Anne and St Anthony, was founded in 1700.
 Ponda was then a mission station administered by the Jesuits.
 The present Ponda Church was built later.
 The parish of Ponda was entrusted to the pastoral care of members of the Order of Franciscans Minor in 1957.
 The present parochial residence of the Ponda Church was built in 1967 and the church sanctuary was enlarged and remodeled in 1987.